eqot/node-red-starter-kit/README.md

 Then local server is up and running at http://localhost:1880/.

-If you want to include all changes in this git repository, run followings instead of the above commands.
+If you want to follow all changes in this git repository, run followings instead of the above commands.

 ```
 $ mkdir myFlow